top of page

 Also known as Santa Rita × Beavertail Hybrid

-This striking hybrid cactus is one of the most beautifully colored cold-hardy prickly pears available.
+This striking cactus is one of the most beautifully colored cold-hardy prickly pears available.
 A natural cross between Opuntia santa-rita and Opuntia basilaris, Beaverita combines the best traits of both parents into a compact, eye-catching plant.
-It forms a low mound about 2 to 2½ feet tall and a few feet wide, with smooth, beavertail-shaped pads that take on a rich purple flush, especially pronounced in winter and cooler weather.
+It forms a low mound about 2 to 2½ feet tall and a few feet wide, with smooth, beavertail-shaped pads that take on a rich purple flush—especially pronounced in winter and cooler weather.

 The real show arrives in late spring, when brilliant hot pink flowers bloom, creating a dramatic contrast with the purple pads.
 The flowers are large, ruffled, and vibrant—just what I love in my cacti!

 Beaverita thrives in full sun and absolutely demands excellent drainage.
 It's one of those plants that doesn’t want to be fussed over.
 Once established, it's very drought tolerant and highly adaptable to desert conditions, but also hardy to the low 20s, making it a great choice for high desert and inland gardens as well.
-Like many Opuntias, it’s not only ornamental but also offers habitat value—pollinators visit the flowers, and the pads can provide shelter for small wildlife.
+Like many Opuntia, it’s not only ornamental but also offers habitat value—pollinators visit the flowers, and the pads can provide shelter for small wildlife.

 Use this plant where you want reliable, low-water color and texture—along walkways, in containers, or mixed in with other desert shrubs and perennials.
 It’s also a standout in rock gardens and desert-themed plantings.
 Just keep it out of soggy spots and away from rabbits if you have them around—this is not a rabbit-resistant cactus.